A New Perspective on Precision and Recall for Generative Models: Conclusion

 Our main messages are the following.
 First, computing non extreme PR values is crucial because of essential issues in the extreme values which are related to their sensitivity to the distribution tails.
 Then, the curves themselves allow to describe more finely how the masses of the two distributions under comparison differ on their modes.
 This is useful in practice in order to tackle the case where a model generates data from the target support but with re-weighted masses.
 We highlighted the negative impact of dimension in the quality of our estimators.
 Yet, as the extreme values of our extensions match some of the methods we extended, this approximation upper bound also holds for the initial metrics.
-On the experimental side, there is no method clearly winning over the others as different behaviors emerge in varying scenarios (high dimension, several modes in the distributions...)
+On the experimental side, there is no method clearly winning over the others as different behaviors emerge in varying scenarios (high dimension, several modes in the distributions ...)
 If employing a data split is theoretically appealing and allowed our statistical analyses, its empirical impact is less marked since the negative bias resulting from the lack of split can sometimes advantageously compensate the positive bias caused by the restricted hypothesis class.
 However, this benefit is not consistent over all experiments.

-In the future, we might focus on an asymptotic analysis for KNN in order to explicit the convergence rate of the estimator.
-Also, in our KDE asymptotic analysis, we described an upper bound for the error which yielded a minimax upper bound.
-We are keen to explicit a minimax lower bound on this same estimation error.
+This work offers several interesting perspectives and could benefit from some extensions.
+A first step would be to focus on an asymptotic analysis for kNN methods in order to elucidate the convergence rate of the estimator.
+In addition, the proposed KDE asymptotic analysis derived an upper bound for the estimation error which yielded a minimax upper bound.
+An extension of this analysis could be developed to establish a minimax lower bound.